 On June 7, 2022, the Board approved, as recommended by the Compensation Committee of the Board, annual compensation to the non-executive members of the Board of \$25,000 in cash, and \$75,000 in restricted stock for the fiscal year 2022, and compensation of \$50,000 in restricted stock for fiscal year 2021.
 Pursuant to the 2018 Equity Incentive Plan of the Company, of a total of 650,562 shares of restricted stock, vested immediately, at \$0.807 per share were issued to the non-executive directors of the Company as compensation for service as members of the Board for 2021 and the first half of 2022.
-The remainder of the compensation, pending service through December 31, 2022, will be paid no later than January 15, 2023.
+The remainder of the compensation was paid on or before January 15, 2023.

 The Board also approved, that each chairperson of a committee of the Board is entitled to cash compensation of \$5,000 for service for 2022.
 A total of \$80,000 in cash for the services rendered through June 30, 2022 was paid on July 15, 2022 to the non-executive directors.
-The remainder of the compensation, pending service through December 31, 2022, will be payable no later than January 15, 2023.
+The remainder of the compensation was paid on or before January 15, 2023.

-In addition, each non-executive member of the Board is also entitled to payment of \$500 in cash per meeting attended in 2022.
-Through June 30, 2022, total compensation for each meeting attended by non-executive directors was \$41,000 and the Company anticipates it will be paid in full by the end of July 2022.
+In addition, each non-executive member of the Board was entitled to payment of \$500 in cash per meeting attended in 2022.

-Frequency of the Advisory Vote on Executive Compensation
+Advisory Votes on Executive Compensation and the Frequency of the Advisory Vote on Executive Compensation

-At the 2017 Annual Meeting of Stockholders, the Board of Directors included an advisory stockholder vote regarding named executive officer compensation every three years.
-The next required advisory vote regarding the frequency of an advisory vote on named executive officer compensation will be at the 2023 Annual Meeting of Stockholders.
+At the 2017 Annual Meeting of Stockholders, the Board of Directors included an advisory stockholder vote regarding the frequency with which the stockholders would vote on the compensation of the Company's named executive officers.
+At the 2017 Annual Stockholder meeting, the stockholders voted to conduct advisory votes on executive compensation every three years.
+The last advisory vote on executive compensation occurred during the 2020 Annual Stockholder Meeting.
+At this Annual Meeting, the stockholder will vote, on an advisory basis, on the compensation of the Company's named executive officers, and again on the frequency with which the vote on executive compensation will occur.
+The next required advisory vote regarding the frequency of an advisory vote on named executive officer compensation will be at the 2029 Annual Meeting of Stockholders.